ADRA Australia Code of Conduct

 1. Purpose and Scope

-This Code of Conduct sets out the expectations for the behaviour and standards of professional and personal conduct for ADRA Australia’s employees (including Conference ADRA Directors), volunteers, contractors and Company Directors (ADRA Australia Personnel) in the performance of their duties, in their interactions with each other and where recognised as a representative or spokesperson for ADRA Australia.
+This Code of Conduct sets out the expectations for the behaviour and standards of professional and personal conduct for ADRA Australia’s employees (including Conference ADRA Directors), volunteers, contractors, committee members and Company Directors (ADRA Australia Personnel) in the performance of their duties, in their interactions with each other and where recognised as a representative or spokesperson for ADRA Australia.
 It is intended to promote a shared understanding of conduct that is consistent with ADRA Australia’s values and the expectation that all ADRA Australia Personnel will uphold the public reputation of the agency and the wider Seventh-day Adventist Church while serving the interests of people living in poverty and distress.

 2. Policy Statement